NJIT-Highlander-Racing-Electrical/Power/README.md

 # Power

-A repository dedicated to everything power-related: batteries, conenctors, wiring, battery management, systems, and more.
+A repository dedicated to everything power-related: batteries, connectors, wiring, battery management, systems, and more.

 ## Batteries